-We were initially incorporated on February 19, 1980 under the Companies Act (British Columbia) ("Companies Act"), under the name "Panorama Petroleums Ltd." Following incorporation, we filed Articles of Amendment to effect the following changes: (i) on September 28, 1987, we changed our name from "Panorama Petroleums Ltd." to "Panorama Resources Ltd."; (ii) on April 14, 1993, we changed our name from "Panorama Resources Ltd." to "International Panorama Resource Corp."; (iii) on September 30, 2002, we changed our name from "International Panorama Resource Corp." to "Kakanda Development Corp."; (iv) on January 19, 2007, we changed our name from "Kakanda Development Corp." to "KDC Energy Ltd."; (v) on February 14, 2007, we continued from the Province of British Columbia to the Province of Alberta, under the Business Corporations Act (Alberta) (the "ABCA"); and (vi) on June 6, 2011, we changed our name from "KDC Energy Ltd." to "Clearview Resources Ltd.".
+We were initially incorporated on February 19, 1980, under the Companies Act (British Columbia) ("Companies Act"), under the name "Panorama Petroleums Ltd." Following incorporation, we filed Articles of Amendment to effect the following changes: (i) on September 28, 1987, we changed our name from "Panorama Petroleums Ltd." to "Panorama Resources Ltd."; (ii) on April 14, 1993, we changed our name from "Panorama Resources Ltd." to "International Panorama Resource Corp."; (iii) on September 30, 2002, we changed our name from "International Panorama Resource Corp." to "Kakanda Development Corp."; (iv) on January 19, 2007, we changed our name from "Kakanda Development Corp." to "KDC Energy Ltd."; (v) on February 14, 2007, we continued from the Province of British Columbia to the Province of Alberta, under the ABCA; and (vi) on June 6, 2011, we changed our name from "KDC Energy Ltd." to "Clearview Resources Ltd.".

-On August 1, 2018 we amalgamated with our then wholly owned subsidiary Bashaw Oil Corp. ("Bashaw") to form the current Clearview Resources Ltd. As of the date of this annual information form (the "AIF") we do not have any subsidiaries.
+On August 1, 2018, we amalgamated with our then wholly owned subsidiary Bashaw Oil Corp. ("Bashaw") to form the current Clearview Resources Ltd. As of the date of this AIF, we do not have any subsidiaries.